black-studio/black-studio-touch-dropdown-menu/readme.txt

 * List of other Wordpress plugins installed

 == Changelog ==

+= 1.0.1 (2017-11-28) =
+* Maintenance release to avoid the plugin being marked as not up to date
+* Updated documentation

 = 1.0.0 (2015-11-20) =
 * Total refactoring of plugin's source code